ELIXIR-Belgium/ENA-metadata-templates/templates/ERC000044/README.md

-# Description of the metadata fields
+# ERC000044: COMPARE-ECDC-EFSA pilot human-associated reporting standard

+A checklist for reporting metadata of human-associated pathogen samples for the COMPARE-ECDC-EFSA reporting system.

 ## Study